7366 Transit Power Line Worker

 Medical Examination/Drug Testing:

-Candidates who are being considered for appointment for positions which may be required to pass a medical examination.
+Candidates who are being considered for appointment may be required to pass a medical examination.
 Candidates who cannot meet the medical requirement will be placed under waiver until this requirement is met.
 The medical examination will be administered only to those applicants who are being considered for appointment.

 The San Francisco Municipal Transportation Agency (SFMTA) has determined that Class 7366 Transit Power Line Worker is a “safety-sensitive” position, under regulations issued by the Federal Transit Administration (49 CFR Part 655).
 Federal law requires that all transit employees who perform safety-sensitive functions be subject to random, post-accident, reasonable suspicion, return-to-duty and follow-up drug and alcohol testing.
 All applicants for Safety-Sensitive positions shall undergo urine drug testing prior to employment and within 90 days prior to performing Safety-Sensitive functions for the first time.
 Receipt by the SFMTA of a negative test result is required prior to the employee being placed on the payroll.
 A positive, adulterated, negative dilute or substituted test will result in a decision not to hire, and the applicant’s name will be removed from the list of eligibles for Safety-Sensitive positions.
 The SFMTA will not consider hiring any person who tested positive, adulterated, substituted or refused to submit to testing for a minimum of two years following the positive test.